Kahuku and Campbell are getting makeovers.

 Quinlan added that construction begins with dry well servicing and a retaining wall.
 Construction of the field is slated for February, but the postponed football season is expected to begin in the same time frame.

-At Campbell, $6.3 millions was released by Gov. Ige for improvements to the track and field.
+At Campbell, $6.3 million was released by Gov. Ige for improvements to the track and field.
 The community and State Sen. Kurt Fevella waited years for the project.